For a long time, therapy has been seen as something women do. Something emotional. Something tender.

 According to the Canadian Mental Health Association, stigma and traditional gender roles often keep men from accessing support—even when the need is great.

 But here’s the truth: it’s not weak to want to feel better.
 It’s not soft to want to understand yourself.
-It’s not unmanly to want peace.
+It’s not unmanly to want peace, self-confidence, and joy.

 These days, there’s a lot of noise about what it means to be a man.